Scille/parsec-cloud/docs/userguide/manage_organization.rst

     :alt: change multiple profiles screenshot
     :width: 800

 You cannot change the profile from and to `External`.
-If an external user is present among the users you selected, the dialog will warn you and that user will not be among the affected users.
+If there are users with `External` profile among the selected users, the dialog will warn you that their profile will not be affected.

 .. image:: screens/change_profile_external_warn.png
     :align: center